James Harding (journalist)

-James Paul Harding (born 15 September 1969) is a British journalist, and a former Director of BBC News who was in the post from August 2013 until 1 January 2018.
+James Paul Harding (born 15 September 1969) is a British journalist, and a former director of BBC News who was in the post from August 2013 until 1 January 2018.
 He is the co-founder of Tortoise Media.

 In December 2007, he was appointed as editor of The Times newspaper, the youngest person to assume the post, following Robert Thomson's appointment as publisher of the Wall Street Journal.
 He left The Times in December 2012, and was succeeded by John Witherow as acting editor.

-Early life and career
+Early life

 Harding was raised in north-west London, the grandson of a German Jewish refugee.
 He was educated at two independent schools for boys: at The Hall School in Hampstead in North West London and St. Paul's School in Barnes, near Hammersmith in London, followed by Trinity College, Cambridge (where he attained a First Class degree in history) and City University.
 Harding also spent a year studying at Davidson College in the United States.
-Harding won a Daiwa Scholarship in 1991, where he undertook intensive Japanese language study and worked as a speechwriter to Koichi Kato, who was Chief Secretary to the Cabinet of Japan, and for the Japan unit of the European Commission.
+Harding won a Daiwa Scholarship in 1991, during which he undertook intensive Japanese language study and worked as a speechwriter to Koichi Kato, who was Chief Secretary to the Cabinet of Japan, and for the Japan unit of the European Commission.
 Before entering the media, he studied Japanese at the School of Oriental and African Studies.
+Harding speaks English, French, German, Japanese and Mandarin.

+Financial Times

-He began his career as a journalist at the Financial Times in 1994 and two years later opened the paper's Shanghai bureau where he covered the opening up of the Chinese financial markets, remaining there until 1999.
+Harding began his career as a journalist at the Financial Times in 1994 and two years later opened the paper's Shanghai bureau where he covered the opening up of the Chinese financial markets, remaining there until 1999.
+He served for three years as the Financial Times Washington bureau chief.

-Editor of The Times
+The Times

-After serving for three years as the Financial Times Washington bureau chief, he joined The Times in Summer 2006 as Business Editor.
+Harding joined The Times in Summer 2006 as Business Editor.
 His promotion to editor emerged in December 2007.
-Harding, the grandson of a German Jewish refugee, was its first Jewish editor.
+Harding was its first Jewish editor.
 The Times, with Harding as editor, won the Newspaper of the Year Award for 2008 in March 2009 at the British Press Awards.
-Harding was responsible for the cancellation, and then re-introduction of the Times2 supplement in October 2010 after seven months, following complaints from readers.
+Harding was responsible for the cancellation of the Times2 supplement, and then its re-introduction after seven months in October 2010 following complaints from readers.